3 Introspective Journal Prompts to Make Celebrating Yourself a Daily Occurrence

 Even if you're in a great relationship with someone who treats you like royalty and writes you love letters, don't skip this journaling technique.
 It's about connecting with yourself and having something that feels good just for you.

-Hell, I have a dope boyfriend who supports and spoils me, but don't think I'm not out here having solo date nights to show myself some love and appreciation.
+Hell, I have a dope partner who supports and spoils me, but don't think I'm not out here having solo date nights to show myself some love and appreciation.

-Plus, I like being able to eat all I want without sharing bites!
+Plus, I like being able to eat all I want without sharing a single bite!

 This is a judgment-free zone, right?